Pisano/feedback-sample-ios-app/README.md

 ### CocoaPods

-Alternatively, you can install Pisano IOS SDK via CocoaPods Cocoapods 1.10 or above is required to install Pisano.
+Alternatively, you can install Pisano i
+OS SDK via CocoaPods
+Cocoapods 1.10 or above is required to install Pisano.
 Add the Pisano pod into your Podfile and run pod install.

 ```yaml